The Chase Sapphire Preferred Card is a favorite of frequent flyers

 So if it’s straight cash back you’re after, you might be better off with another card.
-But if you spend a lot on dining and travel — particularly on Lyft rides — and could use the travel and shopping protections, you’re going to come out ahead with Sapphire Preferred.
+But if you spend a lot on dining, travel (especially on Lyft rides), streaming services and online grocery shopping and could use the travel and shopping protections, you’re going to come out ahead with Sapphire Preferred.

-Even if you don’t utilize the Ultimate Rewards program’s transfer partners, you’re getting at least 2.5% back toward travel on all your travel and dining purchases since your points are worth at least 1.25 cents each, and 6.25% back on Lyft rides.
+Even if you don’t utilize the Ultimate Rewards program’s transfer partners, you’re getting at least 2.5% back toward travel on all your travel and 3.75% on all dining, select streaming services and select online grocery purchases since your points are worth at least 1.25 cents each, and 6.25% back on Lyft rides.
 Just don’t plan to carry a balance with the card, as there’s no introductory interest rate on purchases or balance transfers.

 Stacking up the Chase Sapphire Preferred to our benchmark card

 CNN Underscored has chosen the Citi Double Cash card as our current “benchmark” credit card.
 That doesn’t mean it’s the best credit card on the market — rather, we use it as a basic standard to compare other credit cards and see where they score better, and where they’re worse.